-Developmental disabilities funds are obtained by the State from the US Department of Health and Human Services, Administration for Community Living, Administration on Intellectual and Developmental Disabilities.
+Developmental disabilities funds are obtained by the State from the US Department of Health and Human Services, Administration for Community Living, Administration on Disabilities, Office of Intellectual and Developmental Disabilities.
 Funds are made available through PL 106-402, the Developmental Disabilities Assistance and Bill of Rights Act (42 United State Code (USC) 15001 et seq.), as amended.
 Based on responses to Requests for Applications (RFA) to satisfy goals and objectives in a Five Year State Plan (required by the DD Act), the NC Council on Developmental Disabilities (NCCDD), NC Department of Health and Human Services, makes contracts to organizations.
-These contracts are made under the terms of a DHHS Open Window contract that incorporates a comprehensive program narrative, budget and General Terms and Conditions.
+These contracts are made under the terms of a DHHS Open Window contract that incorporates a comprehensive program narrative and budget.

 Each year the NCCDD fulfills its responsibilities by distributing nearly \$1.5 million in federal funds for contracts and activities.
 These contracts and activities vary widely in scope.
 Contractors may be state or local advocacy organizations, grassroots disability groups, state or local governmental agencies or such diverse community groups as churches, transit systems or local schools.
 Most of the NCCDD's funds are given out competitively through Requests for Applications (RFAs).
 An RFA contains a concept the NCCDD would like to see implemented and asks the potential contractor to describe, in an application, how that concept might be implemented.
 RFAs are published in the NCCDD's newsletter at least once a year.
 This publication is widely distributed in the State.
-Persons interested in learning about funding initiatives can contact the NCCDD by phone at (919) 850-2901, by internet at www.nccdd.org, or write to the Council at 3125 Poplarwood Ct., Suite 200, Raleigh, NC 27604.
+Persons interested in learning about funding initiatives can contact the NCCDD by phone at (919) 527-6500, by internet at www.nccdd.org, or write to the Council at 2010 Mail Service Center, Raleigh, NC 27699-2010.